TelemetryDeck/docs/guides/swift-setup.md

 featured: true
 testedOn: Xcode 16 & Swift 5.9
 description: Configure the TelemetryDeck SDK in Your Swift Application for iOS, macOS, watchOS and tvOS
-lead: Let's include the TelemetryDeck Swift Package in your application and send signals!
+lead: Let's include the TelemetryDeck Swift Package in your application and send events!
 order: 100
 ---